chaostoolkit/chaostoolkit-documentation/sources/reference/tutorials/authoring_operating.md

 The operator of an experiment executes it.
 This role is not as clear cut as the author's role and, quite often, both are the same person.
-However, it is useful to keep in mind that an experiment does not and infrastructure and to be operated.
+However, it is useful to keep in mind what an experiment requires to be operated.
 Since you may end up with a fleet of Chaos Toolkit experiments running concurrently, the operator should work to ensure the executions happen in a safe and controlled manner.